CVS Health (NYSE:CVS) Issues FY22 Earnings Guidance

-CVS Health (NYSE:CVS) issued an update on its FY22 earnings guidance on Tuesday morning.
+CVS Health (NYSE:CVS) updated its FY22 earnings guidance on Tuesday.
 The company provided EPS guidance of $8.10-8.30 for the period, compared to the Thomson Reuters consensus EPS estimate of $8.26.
 CVS Health also updated its FY21 guidance to $8.33-8.38 EPS.

-CVS Health (NYSE:CVS) last posted its earnings results on Wednesday, November 3rd.
-The pharmacy operator reported $1.97 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.79 by $0.18.
+CVS Health (NYSE:CVS) last issued its earnings results on Wednesday, November 3rd.
+The pharmacy operator reported $1.97 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.79 by $0.18.
+The business had revenue of $73.79 billion during the quarter, compared to the consensus estimate of $70.52 billion.
 CVS Health had a return on equity of 14.16% and a net margin of 2.66%.
-The business had revenue of $73.79 billion during the quarter, compared to analysts’ expectations of $70.52 billion.
-During the same period in the previous year, the business earned $1.66 earnings per share.
-The firm’s revenue was up 10.0% on a year-over-year basis.
-On average, research analysts anticipate that CVS Health will post 8.03 earnings per share for the current year.
+The company’s revenue for the quarter was up 10.0% on a year-over-year basis.
+During the same period in the prior year, the business posted $1.66 EPS.
+On average, research analysts anticipate that CVS Health will post 8.19 earnings per share for the current year.

-Several equities analysts recently commented on CVS shares.
-Raymond James boosted their target price on CVS Health from $95.00 to $115.00 and gave the stock a strong-buy rating in a research report on Thursday, November 4th.
-Morgan Stanley lifted their price target on CVS Health from $115.00 to $125.00 and gave the stock an overweight rating in a research note on Monday, December 13th.
-Barclays lifted their price target on CVS Health from $100.00 to $110.00 and gave the stock an overweight rating in a research note on Thursday, November 4th.
-Seaport Global Securities started coverage on CVS Health in a research note on Wednesday, December 1st.
-They set a buy rating and a $110.00 price target for the company.
-Finally, Seaport Research Partners started coverage on CVS Health in a research note on Wednesday, December 1st.
-They set a buy rating and a $110.00 price target for the company.
-Four investment analysts have rated the stock with a hold rating, nineteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, CVS Health presently has a consensus rating of Buy and an average price target of $111.91.
+Several research analysts recently weighed in on CVS shares.
+The Goldman Sachs Group started coverage on CVS Health in a research report on Tuesday, December 14th.
+They issued a buy rating and a $121.00 target price on the stock.
+Citigroup lifted their target price on CVS Health from $98.00 to $111.00 and gave the stock a buy rating in a research report on Thursday, November 4th.
+They noted that the move was a valuation call.
+Royal Bank of Canada lifted their target price on CVS Health from $107.00 to $119.00 and gave the stock an outperform rating in a research report on Friday, December 10th.
+Raymond James lifted their price target on CVS Health from $95.00 to $115.00 and gave the stock a strong-buy rating in a research note on Thursday, November 4th.
+Finally, Cowen lifted their price target on CVS Health from $103.00 to $114.00 and gave the stock an outperform rating in a research note on Friday, December 10th.
+Four equities research analysts have rated the stock with a hold rating, nineteen have issued a buy rating and one has given a strong buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of Buy and an average target price of $112.04.

-In other CVS Health news, EVP Troyen A. Brennan sold 28,159 shares of the company’s stock in a transaction that occurred on Monday, November 1st.
+In related news, COO Jonathan C. Roberts sold 108,870 shares of CVS Health stock in a transaction dated Wednesday, November 3rd.
+The shares were sold at an average price of $95.00, for a total transaction of $10,342,650.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP Troyen A. Brennan sold 28,159 shares of CVS Health stock in a transaction dated Monday, November 1st.
 The stock was sold at an average price of $90.00, for a total transaction of $2,534,310.00.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, COO Jonathan C. Roberts sold 108,870 shares of the company’s stock in a transaction that occurred on Wednesday, November 3rd.
-The stock was sold at an average price of $95.00, for a total value of $10,342,650.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 219,786 shares of company stock valued at $20,159,576 in the last ninety days.
-0.69% of the stock is currently owned by corporate insiders.
+In the last three months, insiders sold 219,786 shares of company stock valued at $20,159,576.
+Insiders own 0.69% of the company’s stock.

 CVS Health Corp. engages in the provision of health care services.
 It operates through the following segments: Pharmacy Services, Retail or Long Term Care, Health Care Benefits, and Corporate/Other.
 The Pharmacy Services segment offers pharmacy benefit management solutions.
 The Retail or Long Term Care segment includes selling of prescription drugs and assortment of general merchandise.